 - over-acidification of the colon (caused by over consumption of soft drinks and/or inadequate vegetable intake).

 Call 1300 855 885 today to book your consultation or come in and see us 7 days a week.
-Alternately, use the enquiry form on the right or send us an email.
+Alternately, use the enquiry form below or send us an email.